Azure-Samples/claude-with-openai-responses/src/csharp/README.md

 ## Files

-- `claude-openai-responses.cs` - Main C# code with EntraID authentication
+- `claude-openai-responses.cs` - Main C# code with EntraID authentication using BearerTokenPolicy and custom ApiVersionPipelinePolicy

 ## Note